S. 339: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 When would Medicare start covering these multi-cancer blood tests?

-If S. 339 passes, Medicare coverage would begin for qualifying tests on or after January 1, 2028.
+Coverage for qualifying tests would begin on or after January 1, 2028.

 How often would Medicare pay for the test?

-Generally, once every 11 months.
-If you had one of these covered tests during the previous 11 months, Medicare would not pay for another one.
+Generally once every 11 months.
+If you had a covered test in the previous 11 months, Medicare would not pay for another one.

-Yes, at first.
-S. 339 says Medicare would not pay in 2028 if you had already turned 68 by January 1 of that year.
+In 2028, yes — Medicare would not pay if you had already turned 68 by January 1 that year.
+The cutoff then rises one year annually: 69 in 2029, 70 in 2030, and up from there.

-What happens if the test gets a top federal prevention rating?
+What if the test gets a top federal prevention rating?

-If the United States Preventive Services Task Force gives a test a grade of A or B, the bill says the age cap and 11-month limit would no longer apply to that test.
+If the U.S. Preventive Services Task Force gives a test a grade of A or B, the age cutoff and the 11-month limit no longer apply to that test.

 Would this replace mammograms or colon cancer screening?

-No. S. 339 says Medicare coverage for existing screenings like breast, cervical, colorectal, lung, and prostate cancer tests would stay in place.
+No. The bill says Medicare coverage for existing screenings — breast, cervical, colorectal, lung, and prostate cancer tests — stays in place.

-Not a new dollar amount.
-Before 2031, payment would track the rate for a covered stool DNA screening test.
-After that, Medicare would use the lower of that benchmark or its regular lab-test pricing formula.
+The bill sets no new dollar figure.
+Before 2031, payment tracks the rate for the multi-target stool DNA screening test Medicare already covers.
+After that, Medicare uses the lower of that benchmark or its standard lab-test pricing.

 Based on S. 339 bill text